makrai/notes/smolensky90-tensor-product-variable-binding-AI.md

   * basis for connectionist models of conscious, serial, rule-guided behavior
   * modeled as explicit (connectionist) retrieval and interpretation of linguistically structured rules.
 Adequate connectionist models of such behavior are important for connectionist models of higher thought processes
 * One line of thought: analyses of connectionist representations of symbolic structures are unnecessary.
 The argument goes something like this.
-Just as a child somehow learns to internally represent sentences with no explicit instruction on how to do so, so a connectionist system with the right learning rule will somehow learn the appropriate internal representations The problem of linguistic representation is not to be solved by a connectionist theorist but rather a connectionist network
+Just as a child somehow learns to internally represent sentences with no explicit instruction on how to do so, so a connectionist system with the right learning rule will somehow learn the appropriate internal representations
+  * The problem of linguistic representation is not to be solved by a connectionist theorist but rather a connectionist network

-In response to this argument I have five points
+* In response to this argument I have five points
   1. In the short term, at least, our learning rules and network simulators do not seem powerful enough
-2. we will still need to explain how the representation is done.
-There are two
+  2. we will still need to explain how the representation is done
   3. build bridges as soon as possible between ... accounts of language;
     the problem is just too difficult to start all over again from scratch
-4. to experiment now with connectionist learning [ of rather complex ] skills (e.g. parsing, anaphoric resolution, and semantic interpretation, all in complex sentences) connectionist representation ... to serve as inputs and outputs.
+  4. to experiment now with connectionist learning [of rather complex] skills (e.g. parsing, anaphoric resolution, and semantic interpretation, all in complex sentences) connectionist representation ... to serve as inputs and outputs.
 We want to
-   * study the learning of the operations [without waiting] for the completion of the study of the learning of the linguistic representations
+     * study the learning of the operations [without waiting] for the completion of the study of the learning of the linguistic representations 5.
+    * Language is
-5. Language is more than just a domain for building models, it is a foundation on which the entire traditional theory of computation rests.
-To understand the computational implications of connectionism, it is crucial
+      * more than just a domain for building models, it is
+      * a foundation on which the entire traditional theory of computation rests.
-  * to know how the basic concepts of symbolic computation and _formal_ language theory relate to connectionist computation
+    * crucial: how the basic concepts of symbolic computation and _formal_ language theory relate to connectionist computation
 * The semantic processing of a connectionist representation of a parse tree should not be performed by a connectionist implementation of serially applied symbolic rules that manipulate the tree
 * The view behind the present research is
-  * not that mental operations are always serial symbol manipulations (although
+  * not that mental operations are always serial symbol manipulations
   * that the information processed often has useful symbolic descriptions

 ## 1.3 I outline the rest of the paper

-# 2 2.
-Connectionist Representation and Tensor Product Binding: Defs and Exmps 9
+# 2. Connectionist Representation and Tensor Product Binding: Defs and Exmps 9

-* the notion of connectionist representation is formally defined and
+* the notion of connectionist representation is formally defined
 * the tensor product representation is constructed
 * Examples are considered
 * special cases that reduce to previous connectionist representations

 # 3 Tensor Product Representation: Properties 27

-* properties of the tensor product representation are proved and several extensions discussed
+* properties are proved and several extensions discussed
 * The connectionist representation of symbolic operations is defined, and examples for strings and trees are considered
 * Retrieval of symbolic structures represented in connectionist memories by